 Ex.
 Object will be created with more or less attributes or different attribute value, or multiple instance objects will be replaced with an aggregated object.

 This is the most complex scenario, all other objects which have dependency on the old object should be cleaned up properly if the old object is not a leaf object.

+Cold restart fallback

+An option to do cold restart or warm restart through configuration for all dockers should be provided.

+Upon failure of warm restart, fallback mechanism to cold restart should be available.

 Proposal 1: Reconciliation at Orchagent